-The device measures 3.9 x 3.9 x 0.85 inches and weighs just over a pound, making it easy to store or move around.
+The Apeman M4 measures 3.9 x 3.9 x 0.85 inches and weighs just over a pound, making it easy to store or move around.
 One thing omitted from this package, unlike nearly all of the other projectors we tested, is a remote control.
-Remotes allow you to sift through videos or adjust certain settings without having to get up from your seat, but with the M4 you’ll want to stay close so you can do so manually.
+Remotes allow you to sift through videos or adjust certain settings without having to get up from your seat, but with the M4 you’ll have to do so manually.

 Connectivity options are good, with plenty of ways to get it paired up with loads of devices.
 There is a HDMI port which will plug it into your laptop, TV, or Blu-ray player with no trouble.
 It can also sync up to mobile devices though you’ll need a wireless display dongle which isn’t included.

 The Apeman M4 has a 100 lumen LED lamp, which is bright enough for you to get a good quality picture in a dark or dimly lit room, but it will struggle in brightly lit rooms or during the daytime.

 When viewed in appropriate light conditions though, the Apeman M4 has good video quality.
 It supports full 1080p HD video (though the actual display resolution is 854 x 480) and offers a 1000:1 contrast ratio - this is OK, but there are much more powerful projectors available today.
 The recommended display distance for the Apeman M4 is between one and four meters.
 At these distances, the image display can be anywhere from 30-100 inches in size, which is plenty big enough for a budget portable projector like this.